Albion VCTs – hero 2021

 Our view

-In our view, the ability to access a growing portfolio of technology and healthcare businesses combined with the potential for a regular income stream, in part supported by Albion’s legacy asset-based investments, makes this a compelling offer for consideration: investors should form their own view.
+In our view, the ability to access a growing portfolio of technology and healthcare businesses – combined with the potential for a regular income stream – makes this an offer worth considering.
+Investors should form their own view.

 Wealth Club aims to make it easier for experienced investors to find information on – and apply for – investments.
 You should base your investment decision on the offer documents and ensure you have read and fully understand them before investing.
 The information on this webpage is a marketing communication.
 It is not advice or a personal or research recommendation to buy any of the investments mentioned, nor does it include any opinion as to the present or future value or price of these investments.
 It does not satisfy legal requirements promoting investment research independence and is thus not subject to prohibitions on dealing ahead of its dissemination.